Kristina01111000/Drws_site/README.md

 Have the join page be just about the challenge and have a drop down menu page to explain the scorecard + how to use it + link, make a screenshot of the scorecard with some numbers and put it on the page + make it link to it, email list/ youtube channel, Add a monthly total for each element
-Put the daily totals at the bottom of the element, not the top He will send me the page for join
+Put the daily totals at the bottom of the element, not the top

 add to to do list:
 still getting emails as admin for four element lifestyle
-- is he sending me text for the join page?

  and for all elements combined below at ~ AH53?